 The tax applied in the EU for commercial transactions is the Value Added Tax (VAT).
 This is a tax imposed on the purchase of goods or services.
 As a general rule, it must be applied to the taxable amount of each invoice issued between companies or professionals of each country.

-Each country has different rules regarding the VAT rate to be applied for each transaction.
+Each country has different rules regarding the VAT rate or the VAT invoice format to be applied for each transaction.
 In addition, this percentage depends on the type of product or service, whether they are essential goods or not, for example.
 It also varies if it is a B2B (Business to Business) or B2C (Business to Customer) transaction.

 If your company is not from the EU and you need to invoice a service or product to an EU company, you need to correctly apply the taxes in order to comply with the regulations of your country.
 In these cases, a mechanism called reverse charge is generally applied.
 This means that as an invoice issuer to a company in another EU country, you are exempt from charging VAT.
 As a result, the recipient is responsible for declaring the VAT for the transaction, according to the regulations of the country in which he or she is located.

 Keep in mind that this is a general situation, but there can be instances where you have to act differently.
 If you have doubts about your specific case, you should contact your counsellor.

 How to inform the VAT tax on your invoices?